 The trail continues west 4.6 miles to Wyeth Campground and trailhead, passing Cabin Creek Falls, Hole-in-the-Wall Falls and Lancaster Falls before climbing to an impressive view of the Gorge.
 From here, the visitors cross into the forested "Mossy Road," a section of the historic highway that became draped in moss after the highway was abandoned.
 The final section crosses a talus slope at Shellrock Mountain, where fences offer protection from falling rocks.

-For trail information, see our Historic Columbia River Highway State Trail bicycle and hiking map.
+For trail information, see the Historic Columbia River Highway State Trail bicycle and hiking map.

 A day-use parking permit is not required at the trailhead parking lot.